fl101/awardfares-blog/_posts/2024-08-20-journey-planner.md

 However, flying through the United States is one way of going to Perú.
 There are many flights from Sweden to the US daily, and tons of options to find available seats.

-> *Pro tip: If you don't know which airlines fly to your dream destination, you can use tools like [Google Flights](https://www.google.com/travel/flights) or [FlightConnections](https://www.flightconnections.com/) to find out routes and options.*
+> *Pro tip: If you lack inspiration on which routes you can explore or use, try searching with other Frequent Flyer Programs (like United or Aeroplan), since different programs might be more flexible at finding complicated routes.
+In addition, you can get help from tools such as [Google Flights](https://www.google.com/travel/flights) or [FlightConnections](https://www.flightconnections.com/) to find out more routes and options.*

 Let's try splitting the trip and connect in a major US city, for example, **New York**.
 So, we change our search first from Stockholm to New York (NYC, metro area).